You are here

 When a Colorado district, BOCES or charter school is in need of a teacher in a designated shortage area -- and no qualified applicants have applied for the position -- a teacher candidate, with support from their associated approved Colorado teacher preparation program and an approved plan created in collaboration between the hiring school/district/BOCES and teacher prep program, may be hired to fill the position under a Teacher of Record License.
 (Details below.)

 This pathway is not available for individuals completing teacher preparation programs at colleges/universities outside Colorado.
+This pathway is only available for Teacher of Record candidates working in public school districts, BOCES or charter schools.

 Important to Note: